andyjost/Sprite/docs/source/CurryPrimer/TypeSystem.rst

 `Type Classes`
-    `Type Classes`_ enable ad-hoc polymorphism in which a function implementation is selected based on the argument types provided at each call site.
+    `Type Classes`_ enable ad-hoc polymorphism in which a function implementation is selected based on the argument types provided at the call site.
 In the simplest cases, type classes provide a capability similar to function overloading.
 A type class defines a set of functions, i.e., an interface, that may be applied to arguments of a variety of types.
 To use an arbitrary type as a instance of the type class, a programmer implements